Mukundpur

 Mukundpur is a village in Amarpatan tehsil, Maihar district, Madhya Pradesh State, India.

 The first white tiger was spotted by Rewa Maharaja (King) Martand Singh in 1951 in this region.
-To commemmrate this, the World's First White Tiger Safari Maharaja Martan Singh Judeo White Tiger Safari And Zoo was inaugurated on 3 April 2016 in the Jungles of Mukundpur.
+To commemorate this, the World's First White Tiger Safari Maharaja Martan Singh Judeo White Tiger Safari And Zoo was inaugurated on 3 April 2016 in the Jungles of Mukundpur.